danielemegna/openchat_symfony/README.md

 - remove function gen_uuid duplication
 - remove serialize / deserialize duplications
 - remove assertIsAValidUUID duplication
-- rename Post.dateTime in Post.publishDatetime
-- foreign key on user table for posts and followings?
 - usecase variables .... should be useCase?
 - userExists should be a UserRepository method?
 - check single and plural inappropriate words
+- foreign key on user table for posts and followings?